Revisiting institutional punishment in the $N$-person prisoner's dilemma: Introduction

 Understanding and promoting cooperation in human societies has been declared one of the greatest challenges for science in the twenty-first century \cite{Kennedy_2005}.
 The main issue is the conflict between individual and collective interests: either individuals contribute to public goods at a personal cost, or they free ride on the efforts of others \cite{Hardin_1968,Axelrod_1984}.
 This conflict between different levels of selection, which generally arises when considering social traits, was already noted by Darwin in his discussion of courage and self-sacrifice in humans, since these are traits that are counter-selected within a social group, but increase the group's chances of survival in the case of inter-group fighting \cite{Darwin_1871}.
 This type of social dilemma has been extensively studied within the framework of evolutionary game theory \cite{Maynard_1982}.

 The usual evolutionary game theoretical framework for studying cooperation is the $N$-person prisoner's dilemma \cite{Fox_1978}.
 In a play group of $N > 1$ individuals, each individual can decide whether to contribute a fixed amount $c> 0$ to the common pool (public goods).
 This amount is multiplied by a factor of $r>1$ and then divided among the $N-1$ other players.
 Following the terminology of the $2$-person prisoner's dilemma, we refer to individuals that contribute to the common pool as cooperators and those that do not as defectors.
-Clearly, in this scenario cooperators are doomed to extinction unless there is some positive assortment between them \cite{Hamilton_1975}, which is best illustrated by the green-beard effect \cite{Hamilton_1964}, or repeated interactions that allow the emergence of reputation and reciprocity \cite{Wang_2023,Lai_2024}.
+Clearly, in this scenario cooperators are doomed to extinction unless there is some positive assortment between them \cite{Hamilton_1975,Fontanari_2024c}, which is best illustrated by the green-beard effect \cite{Hamilton_1964}, or repeated interactions that allow the emergence of reciprocity and reputation, which are not necessarily interrelated \cite{Trivers_1971,Nowak_2006} (see \cite{Wang_2023a} for a recent review).